 When a method is collapsed, the time shown represents the time used by the method and any methods that were called as a result of that method running.

 When a method is expanded, the time shown for the method represents the time used only by the method itself.
 Any called methods are shown below it and have their own time values.

 As you are optimizing your app, you can compare the current Profiler Data with previous Profiler Data to see if your changes are improving performance.
 Profiler data is not saved along with your project.
 Use the Save As function described earlier if you wish to retain the profiler data.

 Profiler data is only collected if your app quits normally.
 If it quits because of a crash (or you press the Stop button in the debugger), no profiler data is collected.
-For web apps you can simply close all the browser windows/tabs and wait for the IDE to detect that the app has terminated or you can add a button or action that calls the Quit method.
+For web apps you can close all the browser windows/tabs and wait for the IDE to detect that the app has terminated using code like this:

 Profiler data cannot be collected for Mac apps that have been sandboxed.

 The Code Profiler does not work with the Remote Debugger.
 If you need to use the Profiler to gather information about your app running on another platform, just install Xojo on the platform, copy your project over to it and run it from there with Profile Code enabled.